waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Result:** Dialogue appeared: "It's O that was left with the DAY-CARE MAN.
 It has no interest in Glyph."
 - **Test 2 (Interaction @ 17, 19):**
   - **Result:** Dialogue appeared: "It's Glyph that was left with the DAY-CARE LADY.
 It has no interest in O."
-- **Conclusion:** The two Pokémon in the yard, "O" and "Glyph", were left with the Day-Care Man and Lady, respectively.
+- **Conclusion:** The two Pokémon in the yard, "O" and "Glyph", were left with the Day-Care couple.
 They do not seem to get along.
 The game is somehow linking my caught Unown 'O' to the 'O' in the Day-Care, even though I never deposited it.
 The mystery is ongoing.

 # Route 37 Notes